bjuretko/docker-alpine-sshd/README.md

 docker run --rm -it --name sshd2224 -p 2224:2223 sshd
 ```

-But if you have port conflice (e.g. because of using host network), you can pass arugment flags to sshd:
+But if you have port conflict (e.g. because of using host network), you can pass arugment flags to sshd:

 ```sh
 docker run --rm -it --name sshd2224 -p 2224:2224 sshd -p 2224